Why would you want to play a golf gambling game? Golf is hard enough. Why add more pressure by betting on the golf course?

 But this assumes that someone will three putt on every hole.
-Odds are no one in your group is that bad and, if they are, what are doing gambling on the golf course in the first place?
+Odds are no one in your group is that bad.
+If they are, what are they doing gambling on the golf course in the first place?

 One other thing – your round will probably be much slower since this is a gambling game in which everyone needs to putt out.
 You might want to save it for a slow time at the course.

 Snake is a golf gambling game for two or more players.
 This is ideal for low to mid handicappers since, statistically, they should three putt far less than a high handicapper.

 Rabbit is a simple golf gambling game that you play with two or four players.
 Here’s how Rabbit works.